-The RLI has been widely recognised and recommended as one of the suite of indicators needed to track progress towards the 2010 target (Brooks and Kennedy 2004, Millennium Ecosystem Assessment 2005, Pereira and Cooper 2006, Secretariat of the Convention on Biological Diversity 2006, UNEP 2006).
-An indicator on 'trends in the status of threatened species' was selected for 'immediate testing' by the CBD Subsidiary Body on Scientific, Technical and Technological Advice (Secretariat of the CBD 2005), and the RLI is used to report on the indicator 'proportion of species threatened with extinction' under the United Nations Millennium Development Goal seven (United Nations 2008).
+The RLI has been widely recognised as one of the suite of indicators needed to track progress towards biodiversity targets (Brooks and Kennedy 2004, Millennium Ecosystem Assessment 2005, Pereira and Cooper 2006, Butchart et al. 2010, Secretariat of the CBD 2010, UNEP 2012).
+It is one of the suite of indicators recommended for assessing progress against the CBD 2020 targets (CBD 2011), and it is used to report on the indicator 'proportion of species threatened with extinction' under the United Nations Millennium Development Goal seven (United Nations 2010).